 Slope Definition

 Another word for slope is gradient.
-The gradient of a line is the rate of change in the coordinates with respect to Y/X. The slope is also often called rise over run.
-This corresponds to the common terminology that says that the Y-axis is vertical “rise” and the X-axis is horizontal “run”.
-The steeper the slope the greater the ratio of the Y position to X position.
-The shallower the slope the greater the ratio of the X position to the Y position.
+The slope (or gradient) of a line is the rate of change of y with respect to x, meaning \( \Delta y / \Delta x \).
+The slope is also often called rise over run: the Y-axis change is the vertical “rise” and the X-axis change is the horizontal “run.”
+The steeper the line, the larger the absolute value of the slope (for non-vertical lines).
+A line with slope close to 0 is relatively flat, and a perfectly vertical line has an undefined slope because the run is 0.

 How to Calculate Slope